paveltsytovich/mtrf64/api-guide.md

 Please press Ctrl-C for close application after bind

+You can remove calls bind() command from DoorSensorProbe function, because this code not need constantly.

 ### Create method in DoorSensor class

 After that you need  override two method onTurnOn() and onTurnOff() in DoorSensor class